 You Are What You Eat.

 We can all understand this simple rule when eating.
-But for many, when it comes to software development, simple rules and advice from nutritional labels aren’t always there for us.
-Simple rules like, use “good” open source components, not “bad” ones (i.e., vulnerable, outdated, risky licenses) when building and deploying your next app.
+But for many, simple rules and advice from nutritional labels aren't always there for us.
+Simple rules like, use "good" open source components, not "bad" ones (i.e., vulnerable, outdated, risky licenses) when building and deploying your next app.

 Evidence of Gluttony.

-To meet the need for speed, virtually all modern development organizations are using open source and third party components to assemble applications rather than build every function from scratch.
-According to the 2016 State of the Software Supply Chain report, the average development organization feasts on over 229,000 open source Java components each year, but we’re seeing similar consumption practices in the JavaScript, Python, Ruby, and .NET development realms.
-While the upside of this gluttony is improved productivity, there is a downside to consuming components without the proper insight into their quality.
+To meet the need for speed, virtually all modern development organizations use open source and third party components to assemble applications, rather than build every function from scratch.
+According to the 2016 State of the Software Supply Chain report, the average development organization feasts on over 229,000 open source Java components each year, but we're seeing similar consumption practices in the JavaScript, Python, Ruby, and .NET development realms.
+While the upside of this gluttony is improved productivity, there is a downside to consuming components without proper insight into their quality.

-Beyond the consumption of open source and third-party software components in development, the same guidance holds true for containers used by DevOps teams.
-Today, over 100,000 free apps are available on Docker Hub, and consumption of those applications into DevOps tool chains and infrastructure often go unchecked.
+Beyond the consumption of open source and third-party software components in development, the same guidance applies to containers used by DevOps teams.
+Today, over 100,000 free apps are available on Docker Hub, and consumption of those applications into DevOps tool chains and infrastructure often goes unchecked.

 The Downside of Efficiency.